yangwao/slides/slides.md

 - Minimalistic implementation or RMRK protocol

-- Do not rely on single implementation
+- Do not rely on a single implementation

 - Covered by unit tests

 - DX oriented

-- How to upgrage to v2
+- How to upgrade to v2

 - Batteries included - constructing metadata, resources